 The first installment is Australia’s National Security Strategy?
 Or Labor’s election-year cyber gimmick?, in which Prime Minister Julia Gillard becomes Queen Boudica, saving us from the cyber-Romans, and builders are supplied with

-amphetamines [it seems I got edited].
+amphetamines No Doz [it seems I got edited].
 Yeah, it’s a talent.

 So why was Patch Monday dropped?
 It shouldn’t surprise anyone that a media outlet like ZDNet Australia would be under financial pressures.
 The simple fact is that my written words pull in a bigger audience than the podcast.
 And from my point of view, the podcast took far longer to produce than a written article generating the same income.